-Annissa is a dedicated music educator, and holds positions in multiple music organizations in Oregon.
+Annissa is a dedicated music educator, and has held positions in multiple music organizations in Oregon.
+Currently, she serves as Executive Director for the Corvallis Youth Symphony Association (CYSA).
+Previously, she served as CYSA Orchestra Manager as well as Lead Teacher in their Elementary Strings program.
 From 2014-2017, she served as Director of the Douglas County Youth Orchestra in Roseburg.
-Currently, she serves as Orchestra Manager for the Corvallis Youth Symphony Association, as well as Lead Teacher in their Elementary Strings program.
-She has served on the faculty of many summer and institute programs, including the Northwest Suzuki Institute in Eugene, the ASTA-sponsored Arizona ViolAcademy at Arizona State University, and directs the Summer Strings Academy in Corvallis.
+She has served on the faculty of many summer and institute programs, including the Northwest Suzuki Institute in Eugene, the ASTA-sponsored Arizona ViolAcademy at Arizona State University, and directs the Summer Strings Academy in Corvallis, OR.
 Annissa performs regularly with Oregon ensembles, including the Eugene Symphony Orchestra, the Eugene Ballet Symphony, and the Willamette Master Chorus Orchestra.
-Annissa performs on a Pellegrina viola made by David Rivinus and a modern viola made by Eugene-maker, Zack Johnson.

 Before moving to Oregon, Annissa lived in Tempe, Arizona, where she received degrees in Viola Performance and French from Arizona State University, graduating summa cum laude from the Barrett Honor’s College.
 In Arizona, Annissa was in demand as a violist, violinist, and teacher, serving as the primary violist for the Desert Breeze Quartet, Sweetwater Strings Quartet, and sitting assistant principal viola for the Musica Nova Orchestra of Scottsdale.
 She also taught chamber music at Marcos de Niza High School and McKemy Middle School.
 Annissa has performed in master classes for renowned ensembles including the Brentano, St. Lawrence, Takács, and Orion String Quartets and for legendary violists including Doris Lederer, Geraldine Walther, and Helen Callus.
 She has been invited as a Guest Artist at music festivals around the world, including at the Ameropa Festival in Prague, Czech Republic (2011), the Astoria Music Festival in Astoria, Oregon (2012), the Mendocino Music Festival in Mendocino, California (2013), and the Vianden Music Festival in the Grand Duchy of Luxembourg (2014).

-In her free time, Annissa enjoys cooking big meals for friends, speaking French (badly), trying to fiddle, and running, biking, and hiking in the lovely Oregon outdoors.
+In her free time, Annissa enjoys cooking big meals for friends, speaking French (badly), and running, biking, and hiking in the lovely Oregon outdoors.